Edo-kawa/SE-Project/README.md

 Before getting started, you are required to

-1. Understand how to pull and push our project, with careful comments on every change on the the project you have made when pushing (in either Chinese or English).
-Github Desktop is highly recommended if you don't like command line operations.
+1. Understand how to pull and push our project, with careful comments on every change on the project you have made when pushing (in either Chinese or English).
+Github Desktop is highly recommended if you don't like command line operations. **Most importantly, you are required to understand how to deal with conflicts**, which means that you would not override/delete others' changes and reinvent the wheels.

 2. Take this project as our joint responsibility, willing to offer advice and open to others' comments.